Today’s Wonder of the Day was inspired by Bob. Bob Wonders, “what is the pangram theory” Thanks for WONDERing with us, Bob!

 A pangram is a sentence that uses every letter in the alphabet.
 The name comes from two Greek root words.
 “Pan” means “all,” and “gram” means “something written.”
 Together, they mean all written letters!

 Could you write a pangram?
 It might sound easy.
 However, you can’t throw just any words together!
 A pangram has to be a full sentence.
 That means it needs to include a subject and a predicate.
 As a reminder, a subject is the noun a sentence is about.
 The predicate tells us something about the subject.
-A pangram has to include both to be a full sentence.
+A pangram needs both to be a full sentence.

 Many people write pangrams for fun.
 It’s a lot like solving a puzzle.
 Pangram writers have to find where each letter can fit in the sentence.
 It helps to start with a list of words that contain rarely used letters like j, x, and z.
 Then, they add words with more common letters.
 Once the writer has a complete sentence, they check for each letter of the alphabet.
 With all letters present, the pangram is complete!